ivan-ristovic/the-godfather/Documentation/Parts/Searches.md

 ## Group: xkcd
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Search xkcd.
-If invoked without subcommands returns random comic or, if an ID is provided, a comic with given ID.*
+Group call returns random comic or, if an ID is provided, a comic with given ID.*

 **Aliases:**
 `x`